Winsalot/AutumnRTS/README.md

 - Asymmetric factions.
 - Good UI (you would be surprised how many other open source RTS games have horrible UI)

+## Why name it "AutumnRTS"?

+Simply because there already exists [SpringRTS](https://en.wikipedia.org/wiki/Spring_Engine).
+Since I am also making a RTS engine I wanted to continue the theme of seasons of the year.
+However, my engine has very different design goals from Spring engine in terms of game features, so I chose the opposite season to Spring: Autumn.

 ## Current state of project